MichaelStott/tech-squawks/web/content/containers/overview.md

 {{< figure src="/images/containers/virtualization.png" caption="_Figure 1: Virtualization overview.
 Guest virtual machines, containing an OS and child processes, are isolated from each other via the hypervisor._">}}

-Containers isolate processes rather than operating systems.
+Simarily, containers also provide isolated environments and resources processes conainers isolate processes rather than operating systems.
 However, instead of leveraging a hypervisor, containers are managed by a _container engine_, which achieves process isolation and resource allocation via the host OS system calls.

 {{< figure src="/images/containers/containers.png" caption="_Figure 2: Containerization overview.
 Container processes are managed via the container engine, which runs on the host machine OS._">}}